-Specified atypical Parkinsonian disorders (SAPD) means a definite Diagnosis of progressive
+Specified atypical Parkinsonian disorders (SAPD) means a definite Diagnosis of progressive supranuclear palsy, corticobasal degeneration, or multiple system atrophy.

 The Diagnosis of Parkinson's disease or specified atypical Parkinsonian disorder must be made by a neurologist.
 In all cases, the Insured Person condition must exhibit objective signs of a progressive deterioration in function for at least one year, for which the treating neurologist has recommended dopaminergic medication or other generally medically accepted equivalent treatment for Parkinson's disease.